jabranham/SocialScienceLinuxConfig/README.md

     sudo pacman -S emacs git r texlive-most gcc-fortran

-If you're doing Bayesian statistics and want to be able to use JAGS, you'll also need to get JAGS, which is available and up-to-date on Ubuntu's repositories: `sudo apt-get install jags`.

 ## Step 1a: Install packages from the AUR
 There are a *ton* of useful packages in the Arch User's Repository (AUR).
 You can either download and install them yourself or set up an AUR helper like [yaourt](https://wiki.archlinux.org/index.php/Yaourt) to manage this for you.
-You'll want pandoc for sure:
+You'll want pandoc for sure, and if you're doing Bayesian analysis you may want jags as well:

-    yaourt -S pandoc-bin
+    yaourt -S pandoc-bin jags

 ## Step 1b: Configure git
 You'll need to tell git your name and email.
 Run these two commands in